rtuszik/lma/README.md

 - Horizontal scaling across AI providers
 - Real-time analytics and monitoring
 - Compliance with emerging AI governance frameworks
+- Zero-trust session architecture with automatic expiration
+- Advanced attempt limiting with intelligent backoff

 ## The Future is Now

 Authentication has remained unchanged for decades while every other aspect of technology has evolved.
 LMA represents the natural evolution of digital security—one that embraces the power of artificial intelligence to solve problems that traditional methods simply cannot address.

-_Experience authentication as it was meant to be: intelligent, adaptive, and genuinely secure._
+### _Experience authentication as it was meant to be: intelligent, adaptive, and genuinely unsecure._